This set of resources provides you with practical information on how to work with our cloud-based application.

-Now that you have assigned your vendor list (VL-3) to your Orde OBM, it is time to specify a vendor for each item in your Order BOM.
-Vendors may be assigned in the Order BOM only if you have not pre-defined them in the associated item Catalog(s).
+Now that you have assigned your vendor list (VL-3) to your order BOM, it is time to specify a vendor for each item in your order BOM.
+Vendors may be assigned in the order BOM only if you have not pre-defined them in the associated item Catalog(s).

 Endure that all items have a Vendor (defined in the Catalog or in the Order BOM)

 Click “Create/Update Purchase Order” to generate a PO for each of the vendors assigned in the order BOM.
 PO’s will be created in the purchase order area of the Dashboard.